find-external-ip-linux

 An external IP address is indispensable in hosting services.
 A public IP address allows your server or computer to be used to access websites, email servers, or other other resources.
 You can use such an IP address for remote access to devices and networks, which is very convenient and important when working remotely.
 You can also use a public IP address to set up protection using a firewall and other services.
 You can read more about protecting your server in our article - secure linux server.

-Disadvantage Of Public IP addresses
+Disadvantage Of Public Ip Addresses

 Despite the fact that a public IP has a number of advantages, there is also the disadvantage that it is not sufficiently protected.
 Your public IP is viewable and you may be at risk of hacking your server or computer.
 You need to take action yourself to protect your server from hacking.